Who We Honor

 Ohio, “The Birthplace of Aviation,” features a variety of air and space firsts that starts with Orville and Wilbur Wright’s first powered flights, John Glenn’s first orbit of the earth, and Neil Armstrong’s first steps on the lunar surface by man.
 But also included is the first woman to fly solo around the world (Jerrie Mock), the first African-American FAA air traffic controller (Alex Boudreaux), and the first and only U.S. Navy ace of World War One (David Sinton Ingalls), along with many more such pioneers deserving of our admiration.

-The Ohio Air & Space Hall of Fame and Museum looks forward to prominently heralding these exemplary Ohioans, preserving their achievements and sharing their legacies for generations to come.
+The Ohio Air & Space Hall of Fame and Learning Center looks forward to prominently heralding these exemplary Ohioans, preserving their achievements and sharing their legacies for generations to come.